spmeesseman/app-publisher/README.md

   - [NPM](#NPM)
   - [Windows Installer](#Windows-Installer)

-## Features
+## The Publishing Run

-The steps performed during app-publish are:
+The steps performed during an app-publisher run are:

-- Determine next version
+- Automatically determine next version from commit messages since last version
 - Auto-populate history file with commit messages since last version
 - Update all versioned files with new version
 - Run application specific build scripts
-- Build installer if specified
+- Build installer
 - Upload distribution files to network drive
-- Build and publish NPM package if specified
+- Build and publish NPM package
-- Build and publish Nuget package if specified
+- Build and publish Nuget package
 - Run application specific deploy scripts
-- Check all modifications into SVN
+- Check all modifications into VC
-- Tag with new version in SVN
+- Tag with new version in VC
+- Upload a MantisBT or GitHub release including changelog and file assets
 - Send release email

 ## Installation

 To instal app-publisher globally for ceonvenience, run the following command

-    $ npm install -g app-publisher
+    $ npm install -g @perryjohnson/app-publisher

 To install locally per project, run the following command from the directory containing the projects package.json file:

-    $ npm install app-publisher
+    $ npm install @perryjohnson/app-publisher

 Currently, the publish is ran from a powershell script.
 You will need to set the powershell execution policy with the following command if you have not already done so on your computer at some point in the past: